Oscar & BAFTA winning Principal

 Upcoming CB*MA Events

-Come to our Open day Saturday 14th October 2017 and see our graduates in action.
+Come to our Open day Saturday 18th November 2017 and see our graduates in action.
 An opportunity to ask lots of questions, feel the school atmosphere and chat with one of our Tutors.
-If you are thinking about joining us in September or next year, attending our Open Day is highly recommended!
+If you are thinking about joining in January or April 2018, attending our Open Day is highly recommended!

-Attending our popular Weekend Taster Course on Saturday 1st July is the best way of getting a feel of our Academy and practise the skills you will be taught at our Hair & Make up courses.
+Attending our popular Day Taster Course on Saturday 11th November is the best way of getting a feel of our Academy and practise the skills you will be taught at our Hair & Make up courses.

 When you join our family you benefit not only from Christine Blundell’s years of experience in theatre and films, but also from the vast network of media and entertainment contacts she has nurtured, many of whom will be teaching you.
 In addition, all our courses are run in small groups, allowing us to focus well on each individual student.
 All our graduates are given the opportunity to join Christine on set, thus allowing them to gain valuable experience after completing their course.